Church paintings

 THESE STATIONS OF THE CROSS paintings show the process of conversion as Jesus was put to the test and tormented.
 Indeed, his persecutors came to understand who he was.

 Accordingly, the stations express a perspective that emphasizes the effect Jesus had on those present during his ordeal of carrying his own cross to his crucifixion on Calvary.
-Specifically, as the bystanders are pulled into his suffering we follow by observing closely, the actual Revelatory conversion of the principal Roman soldier.
-Moreover, we see how the outpouring of grief and compassion of others around him begin to melt away his own cruelty and indifference.
+Specifically, as the bystanders are pulled into his suffering, we follow by observing closely, the actual Revelatory conversion of the principal Roman soldier.
+Moreover, we see how the outpouring of grief and compassion of others around him begins to melt away his own cruelty and indifference.

 Buy giclee prints of these Stations